Amy Cheng: Television

 Perfect Harmony.
-She played the leading role in Zhao Wei Films' Stories About Love and starred alongside Fann Wong in Jack Neo's Just Follow Law (2007).
+She played the leading role in Zhao Wei Films' Stories About Love and starred alongside Gurmit Singh and Fann Wong in Jack Neo's movie named Just Follow Law (2007).
 She had a small role as Felicia Chin's mother in the television movie Hong Bao + Kisses.

 Film

 In 2018 she appeared in the American romantic comedy-drama film Crazy Rich Asians as Jaqueline Ling.